seppog/PD-for-Designers/assessment2.md

 Output: sound via loudspeaker, has to be integrated into the object, additional actuator could be used.
 Prototype the patch,

-Till next time build a model out of cardboard.
-Organize the sensors You need.
-Tutor has to collect bills, money will be refunded.
+Till 26th of march build a low-fi model out of cardboard or similar cheap material.
+Bring it to the lecture.